the practical kitchen

 You'll need to use a SHARP, SERRATED BREAD KNIFE for the slicing.
 If your knife isn't sharp and doesn't have a serrated edge, you will have a no good, terrible, really bad time trying to slice your bagel chips.

-Saw back and forth applying little-to-no downward pressure.
-You don't want to collapse the bagels or you'll get uneven slices.
-Saw back and forth and let the sharp teeth do the cutting work for you.
+Let the teeth of the bread knife do the work for you and saw back and forth, applying little to no downward pressure.
+You don't want to collapse or smush the bagels as you're cutting.
+Just saw back and forth so the sharp teeth of the knife do the cutting for you.

 a bagel on a wooden cutting board. half the bagel has been cut into thin round slices with a serrated knife.

 Cut the bagels in half so you have two C-shaped pieces.
-Then slice each half into ⅛" thick rounds.
+Then cut each half into ⅛" slices.

 Each slice will be thinner on one side than the other because that's just how bagels are shaped.